Minister, You Need a Learning Community

 Rock-solid theology is at the core of all things Renew.
 We don’t seek to understand Scripture through the lens of our present culture.
 Rather, we interpret our culture through the prism of God’s holy Word.

 Our LC gatherings offer deep-dives into biblical and timely topics.
-Take a look at two of the most recent LCs and one that will take place in January.
+Take a look at a couple of our LC’s to get a feel for what to expect:

-- The theme for our September 17th LC: Empowered by the Holy Spirit.
+- Empowered by the Holy Spirit.
 Dave Clayton, lead minister of Ethos Church in Nashville, presented four thought-provoking lessons live on zoom, each followed by a panel discussion with Q&A, leading into multiple breakout groups (zoom rooms).

-- On November 12th, David Young, lead minister of the North Boulevard Church of Christ in Murfreesboro, Tennessee, was our teacher, providing four very informative lessons based on his recent book, A Grand Illusion: How Progressive Christianity Undermines Biblical Faith.
+- A Grand Illusion: How Progressive Christianity Undermines Biblical Faith.
+David Young, lead minister of the North Boulevard Church of Christ in Murfreesboro, Tennessee, was our teacher, providing four very informative lessons based on his recent book, A Grand Illusion.
 Following the teaching, we had our panel Q&A and Zoom breakout rooms.